avinashthombre/NCS/README.md

-# Gender Prediction from First Name Assessment
+# Gender Prediction from First Name